-5.3.1 DBN-based predictive analysis
+5.3.1 Risk evolution prediction

 Fig. 7 shows DBNs modeling results for the three drilling scenarios contributing to lost circulation within three time-slices.
 The predictive results indicate that the occurrence probability of lost circulation at time t=720th hour and at time t=1440th hour for not circulating, tripping in and circulating scenario is 7.0E-05, 7E-05 and 8E-05, and 2.2E-04, 2.4E-04 and 3.3E-04, respectively.
-Fig. 8 shows the risk comparison for three drilling scenarios and tendency of the risk evolution within 9 time-slices.
+Fig. 8 (a) shows the risk comparison for three drilling scenarios and tendency of the risk evolution within 9 time-slices.
 We assume that the time slice interval is the same as 360 hours.
-It is clear that the occurrence probability of lost circulation is highest and is growing fastest in the scenario of circulating process meaning that lost circulation is much more likely to occur in circulating process when the rig pump is on.
+It is clear that the occurrence probability of lost circulation is highest and is growing fastest in the scenario of circulating process, which means that lost circulation is much more likely to occur in circulating process when the rig pump is on.
 Compared to the static operation, dynamic operations is more vulnerable due to the effect of the surging pressure and the annual friction pressure.
 In addition, the reliability of wellhead back pressure control is decreasing over time and it has a great effect on the occurrence probability of lost circulation.
-Dynamic operation and the reliability of wellhead back pressure control here attention when drilling.
+Dynamic operation and the reliability of wellhead back pressure control herefore needs to be paid more attention when drilling.

-Fig. 8 Risk comparison for three drilling scenarios
+Fig. 8 Risk comparison for (a) three drilling scenarios and (b) different time-slices given mud density change

 When drilling encounters the formation with the narrow mud density window, the small change of mud density will have a great impact on the occurrence of lost circulation.
-Fig. 9 shows the occurrence probability of lost circulation at the different time (at 3rd time-slice, 4th time-slice and 7th time-slice) given the mud density in abnormal state in circulating scenarios.
-It is clear that the occurrence probability of lost circulation increases fast given the unreasonable change of mud density at 3rd time-slice, 4th time-slice and 7th time-slice and will decrease at their next time-slice.
-The occurrence probability of lost circulation increases from 1.8×10^{-4} to 2.6×10^{-3} when the mud density changed at 3rd time-slice.
-According the assumption in Section 4.2.2, when P(UDDFD_t = YES|UDDFD{t-1} = YES) = 0, the occurrence probability of lost circulation decreases from 3.3×10^{-4} to 1.4×10^{-4} at 4th time-slice given the mud density changed at 3rd time-slice.
-The ratio is largest at 7th time-slice compared that of 3rd time-slice and 4th time-slice.
-As a matter of fact, the drilling well went exactly through more narrow density window as the depth is growing over time, and the 7th time-slice was mostly considered as dangerous period during the drilling progress.
+Fig. 8 (b) shows the occurrence probability of lost circulation at the different time (at 3rd time-slice, 4th time-slice and 7th time-slice) given the mud density in abnormal state in circulating scenarios.
+It is clear that the occurrence probability of lost circulation increases fast given the unreasonable change of mud density at 3rd time-slice, 4th time-slice and 7th time-slice.
+The occurrence probability of lost circulation increases from $1.8 \times 10^{-4}$ to $2.6 \times 10^{-3}$ when the mud density changed at 3rd time-slice.
+According the assumption in Section 4.2.2, when P(UDDFDt = YES|UDDFDt-1 = YES) = 0, the occurrence probability of lost circulation decreases from $3.3 \times 10^{-4}$ to $1.4 \times 10^{-4}$ at 4th time-slice given the mud density changed at 3rd time-slice and the mud density changed at 3rd time-slice and the density of lost circulation decreases from $3.3 \times 10^{-4}$ to $1.4 \times 10^{-4}$ at 4th time-slice given the mud density changed at 3rd time-slice and time-slice and 4th time-slice.
+As a matter of fact, the drilling well goes exactly through more narrow density window as the depth is growing over time, and the 7th time-slice is mostly considered as dangerous period during the drilling progress.
 The likelihood of lost circulation can be estimated with the unreasonable change of mud density.